 If you blow the election deadline, you can still form a new entity and trade through that, as long as you make your election within 2 months and 15 days of forming the entity.

 Carryback of Losses

 Got excess losses?
 Investors are out of luck on anything over $3,000, as we mentioned.
 They have to carry those losses forward and apply them in future years.
-But if you’re a trader, and you qualify for the MTM election, that election allows you to carry losses backward in time, and get a refund from a limited number of prior tax years!
+But if you’re a trader, and you qualify for the MTM election, that election allows you to carry losses backward in time!
+This means you get a refund from a limited number of prior tax years!

 The Alternative Minimum Tax